 How to install

-1. Download the rpm source fro the Iozone from the following link or enter the follwing command at the command prompt
+1. Download the rpm source fro the Iozone benchmarking tool from the following link or enter the follwing command at the command prompt

 2. install Iozone using the following command

 Now the filesystem benchmarking tool is installed.
 To verify the installation you can find the files of Iozone tool in the directory /opt/iozone/

 For the plotting of a graph you should ensure that gnuplot is already installed in your machine.
 Gnuplot is a command-driven opensource function plotting tool.
 If it isn’t installed you may install it using the following command

 [bash]yum install gnuplot[/bash]